Appearances: Agents of S.H.I.E.L.D. | Inhumans

 - Abusive Precursors: The Kree attempted Terrigenesis on numerous planets, which killed millions.
 Some Kree regret their actions long after the fact, while the more extreme Kree would try to restart the program if they ever found out it actually produced some results.

-- Blessed with Suck: Physical transformations tend to come hand in hand with the powers granted by the Mists, such as losing your eyes or having thorns painfully sticking out all over your body.
+- Blessed With Suck: Physical transformations tend to come hand in hand with the powers granted by the Mists, such as losing your eyes or having thorns painfully sticking out all over your body.
 Though only Gordon and Raina are shown to have transformed as such, it's indicated to be fairly common.

 - Canon Discontinuity: Zig-Zagged, When Marvel Studios was separated from Marvel Comics, the movies no longer had to connect or adknowledge the developments of the TV shows in any way if they didn't want to (And Kevin Feige doesn't want to).
 The consequences of this being the movies never adknowledging the existence of the Inhumans or the Kree's experimentation on humans, even when the Kree participate in the story.
+However, things may change with the announcement of Ms. Marvel for Disney +, as she's an awoken Inhuman in the comics.

 - The Chosen Many: Individuals are selected to go through Terrigenesis, which grants them unique powers.